open/close all folders

 - In Persona 2, the party at one point in both games run into an oven trap on their way to stop the Masquerade.

 - The Gold Luger deathtrap in Resident Evil – Code: Veronica.

 - This is one of the many, many ways you can kill people in The Ship.

 - A variation of the Sauna Room is the Sauna Box, which has been used in countless cartoons as a means for wacky anthropomorphic animals to dispatch their rivals.
 (Usually the cartoon animal locked in the Sauna Box has their head turn red as they get hotter.
 In more creative examples of this trope, their head will actually turn into an overheating thermometer.)
 This trope usually ends with the Sauna Box exploding in a spectacular fashion, or a radically reduced victim emerging from a cloud of steam..

 - In one episode of Rugrats, this happens accidentally, in what is apparently the worst-designed sauna in the world.
 Fortunately, Betty and Didi are let out at the end of the episode, though severely overheated and dehydrated.

 - Totally Spies!: The girls are locked in such a trap by their brainwashed mothers.

 - Happens in the Code Lyoko episode "New Order".
 XANA locks Yumi and Ulrich in a room and raises the temperature, making it a Death Trap.
-Although the real point was to show the two avoiding looking at each other when they were forced to start taking their clothes off; as if their relationship needed any more UST.
+Although the real point is to show the two avoiding looking at each other when they are forced to start taking their clothes off; as if their relationship needed any more UST.